intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 of an immutable specification, the only way for an implementation to remain interoperable is to be tolerant of differences in interpretation and implementation errors.
-However, when official specifications fail to be updated, deployed implementations - including their quirks - can become a substitute standard.
+However, when official specifications fail to be updated then deployed implementations - including their quirks - often become a substitute standard.

 Tolerating unexpected inputs from another implementation might seem logical,